 SEED's Rural CLTS (Community Led Total Sanitation) project, working in partnership with UNICEF Madagascar, has been carrying out an extensive survey on water, sanitation and health throughout the Anosy region.
 Find out more in this week's blog.

-Read about how SEED is adapting to these new circumstances and the creative solutions that our rural WASH team, working in partnership with UNICEF Madagascar, has come up with to spread awareness of how the virus can be prevented.
+Read about how SEED is adapting to the pandemic and the creative solutions our rural WASH team has come up with to spread awareness of hygiene and virus spread prevention.